couchbase/couchbase-elasticsearch-connector/docs/content/getting-started.md

 ![](https://user-images.githubusercontent.com/2589337/34956202-0bfc72e0-fa20-11e7-9717-f7bf8e13c1e2.png)

 > **Note:** The Elasticsearch Plug-in does not support IPv6.
-So to use the Elasticsearch plugin, the Couchbase Server and Elasticsearch clusters will need to run on instances which are addressable with IPv4.
+So to use the plugin, the Couchbase Server and Elasticsearch clusters will need to run on instances which are addressable with IPv4.

 Next, select the **Add Replication** option.